ThaisCooke/DannysDiner/README.md

   QUESTION 1:
-  What is the Total Amount each customer spent at the restaurant:
+  What is the Total Amount each customer spent at the restaurant?

     Answer: A	76
             B	74